HL7/US-Core/source/pages/r2-r4-guidance.md

 ### Endpoint Discoverability

-FHIR Version - a client should know which version they are dealing with without having inspect metadata on each endpoint
+FHIR Version - a client should know which version they are dealing with without having to inspect metadata on each endpoint

 * A server **SHOULD** make explicit which version of Argo/US Core on their FHIR endpoint
    - e.g., "DSTU2" or “R4" path component or separate files based on version